 Travelers who suspect they were a victim of stolen luggage should immediately notify their airline of the situation.
 A stolen luggage report can also be filed with the airport police, in the event your property is recovered on baggage handlers or other employees.
 If you believe items may have been stolen during security screening, you can also file a report with the TSA.

-Some travel insurance policies may cover stolen luggage under certain situations.
+Some travel insurance policies may cover stolen luggage in certain situations.
 If a traveler can prove their items were lost in transit and have a filed police report, then travelers may be able to recover some of their costs with an insurance claim.
 However, coverage may be limited to the items covered by the policy - be sure to understand what is and isn't covered in your bags before making a claim.